aws/aws-fpga/docs-rtd/source/hdk/docs/Clock-Recipes-User-Guide.rst

 Introduction
 ------------

-F2 Shell offers two clocks - ``clk_main_a0`` and ``clk_hbm_ref`` to the
+F2 Shell offers two clocks - ``clk_main_a0`` and ``clk_hbm_ref`` - to the CL
-CL.
-This is different from F1 Shell, which offers total of 8 clocks from Shell to the CL as described in `F1 Shell Interface Spec <./AWS-Shell-Interface-Specification.html#clocks>`__.
-Offering fewer clocks from the Shell to CL is beneficial because it does not lock up the routing resources for customers who do not require all the clocks from the Shell.
+compared to the 8 clocks offered in F1 Shell.
+Fewer clocks to the CL helps avoid routing congestion and free up more resources for customer usage.

 The ``clk_main_a0`` defaults to 250MHz.
 Dynamic reconfiguration of the frequency for ``clk_main_a0`` is currently NOT supported.
 However, this